 "Science and Technology Basic Law" was revised in June 2020 and renamed "Science, Technology and Innovation Basic Law" in April 2021.
 The promotion of humanities and social sciences (HSS) and the creation of innovation were added to the scope of promotion of the law.
 The 6th Science, Technology and Innovation Basic Plan (approved by the Cabinet on March 26, 2021) states that the Science, Technology, and Innovation (STI) policy is not only to promote science and technology but also to contribute to the comprehensive understanding of human beings and society, and to solve their problems, through "comprehensive knowledge" by integrating the "knowledge" of HSS and the "knowledge" of natural sciences, which creates social values.
+The basic principles of "comprehensive knowledge" and measures for strategic implementation of those principles have then been discussed at a round-table conference for experts in the Council for Science, Technology and Innovation since July 2021, and then compiled in the Interim Guidelines (https://www8.cao.go.jp/cstp/stmain/20220408.html) in April 2022.

 In February 2021, the Minister in charge for Loneliness and Isolation was appointed, and the Office for Policy on Loneliness and Isolation was established in the Cabinet Secretariat.
 The "Basic Policy on Economic and Fiscal Management and Reform 2021" approved by the Cabinet on June 18, 2021, included the basic direction of measures against Ioneliness and isolation, and based on this, "Priority Plan on Measures for Loneliness and Isolation" was established on December 28, 2021 at the Council for the Promotion of Measures for Loneliness and Isolation.
-In order to get a general picture of the actual situation of Ioneliness and isolation in Japan, the Office for Policy on Loneliness and Isolation plans to conduct a nationwide survey during FY2021 and publish the results.
+The Office for Policy on Loneliness and Isolation conducted a nationwide study on the state of Ioneliness and isolation in December 2021, and published the results in April 2022.
+In October 2022, JST's Research Institute of Science and Technology for Society (RISTEX) served as a cooperative member of the Public-Private Collaboration Platform for Tackling Loneliness and Isolation.
+When the Priority Plan on Measures for Loneliness and Isolation was established on December 26, 2022, this program was one of the specific measures in the Priority Plan (main document: I.3(1) 1, document on measures: II(1) 1.)
+In March 2023, the Bill for the Promotion of Measures for Loneliness and Isolation was passed by Cabinet and submitted to the Diet.
+The bill includes basic principles on measures for Ioneliness and isolation and a framework for implementation at a national and regional level.